Green-Software-Foundation/patterns/patterns/time-shift.md

-# Reduce carbon emissions of Kubernetes "CronJobs", by scheduling them when Electricity Carbon Intensity is low
+# Time-shift Kubernetes "CronJobs", by scheduling them when Electricity Carbon Intensity is low
 ## Version
 1.0